skrylexx/POC_MongoDB_With_JS/README.md

 You will be able to see each comments for a given film through its page (see http://localhost:3000/movie/[id] ).

-#### Form to add a film or a comment
+#### Form to add, sections to update or delete a film or a comment

 You will be able to add a film or a comment through a form in the web interface.
+By selecting a film or a comment, you will be able to update or delete it.

 #### User authentication and cookies

 Form to create an account and to log in.
 Cookies will be used to keep the user logged in and show him his comments.
-Cookies will also be used to show to the user his last researches and corresponding movies (by `genres`)
+Cookies will also be used to show to the user his last researches and corresponding movies (by `genres`).

+#### Search by and optimisation

+Some filters and a search bar will be added to make it easier to find a film.
+The search will be optimised to be faster (by loading films only if asked/needed)